 Prioritizing productivity over health

-One of the most toxic self-improvement habits is to think that nothing matters more than what you do.
+One of the most toxic self-improvement habits is to think that nothing matters more than your productivity.
 You might skip sleep, self-care, and your hobbies, to maximize your productivity.
 There is nothing wrong with occasionally setting everything aside to work on something.
 But when neglecting your health becomes a habit, it can interfere with the quality of your work and life.

 First, you might begin to feel more tired, have trouble concentrating, and have a drop in your mood.
-As you continue to neglect your body and mind, these symptoms will become worse.
-You have to work more to get the same done.
-At this point, it’s common to get stuck in a loop until something forces you out.
+As you continue to neglect your body and mind, these symptoms becomes worse and you have to work more to get the same done.
+At this point, it’s common to get stuck in this downward spiral until something forces you out.

 Drop the habit of always prioritizing productivity over health.
 Allow yourself to get enough sleep, exercise, and do things you enjoy.
 As you do this, you might notice that the quality of your work increases, despite using less time on it.